2000 Mnet Music Video Festival: Background

-The award-giving body continued to be named as M.net Korean Music Festival (MKMF) for the second time.
-During this time, four more categories were added including Best R&B Performance.
-Best New Artist and Best Group were given to two recipients each since the awards for male and female recipients were separated.
-In addition, Best Group branched out further to give a separate award for Best Mixed Group.
-In addition, the event also featured Westlife, the first international artist to perform live in the show.
-The Grand Prize (Daesang) were the Best Popular Music Video Award and Music Video of the Year.
+The award-giving body continued to be named as "M.net Korean Music Festival" (MKMF) for the second time.
+During this time, four more categories were added including the Best R&B Performance.
+The Best New Artist and Best Group were given to two recipients each since the awards for male and female recipients were separated.
+In addition, the Best Group branched out further to give a separate award for the Best Mixed Group.
+Furthermore, the event also featured Westlife, the first international artist to perform live.
+The grand awards (or daesang) were still the Best Popular Music Video and Music Video of the Year, without the nominees.